 I teach a style of meditation that combines concentration with insight — known as samatha-vipassana.

 Samatha is all about stabilizing attention while increasing the overall power of the mind.
 With training and time, joy, tranquility and equanimity arise all on their own.

 Vipassana is all about curiosity, inquiry and practices that reveal how things work.
 These liberating insights spark profound changes in how we intuitively experience both ourselves and the world around us.

 While the basic framework hails from Buddhism, this method also incorporates neuroscience, psychology and “field research” from thousands of modern meditators.
 I believe in giving not just instructions on what to do, but concepts to better understand how and why.
 This method is beautifully detailed in The Mind Illuminated.

-Working with students, I do break from the mold and interweave yogic breathing (known as pranayama), heart-centered practices, and analytical meditations, as helpful.
+Working with students, I also interweave yoga poses (asana) and breathing (pranayama), heart-centered practices, and analytical meditations, as helpful.

 Hey there!
 I’m Eve Smith.
 A longtime mediator and yogi, I believe that understanding the mind is the key to empathy and skillful, stress-free* practice.

 I started off like many of you — existentially angsty and antsy.
 Running helped keep me sane, but it was yoga that opened my eyes.
 Connecting breath with movement soothed me just enough to sit still… and after experiencing that relative calm, I was hooked.
 From there, I found Buddhism and meditation.